 Eradicating Litter Box Stink

 An untended litter box can result in an overpowering smell of ammonia, a pungent component found in urine.
-As the Agency for Toxic Substances & Disease Registry points out, exposure to a strong smell of ammonia can irritate the eyes and the respiratory track, leaving you battling watering eyes and coughing fits.
+As the Agency for Toxic Substances & Disease Registry points out, exposure to a strong smell of ammonia can irritate the eyes and the respiratory tract, leaving you battling watering eyes and coughing fits.
 Thankfully, humans can generally detect the smell of ammonia long before it reaches the level of becoming a health hazard, so protecting your health is as easy as dealing with a smelly litter box without delay.
 To eradicate litter box stink, scrub the empty container with either bleach water or a mix of vinegar and water.
 Once it is dry, put in a mixture of quality cat litter and baking soda.
 Then, clean the box regularly.
 Clumping litters can make it easy to remove waste quickly, so it’s easier to keep the litter box clean and fresh.

 Erasing the Aroma of Accidents